|

-There are obviously going to be some fees at the beginning of a mortgage.
-These fees and their descriptions vary widely between mortgage lenders, and there are sometimes a few charges you don't expect.
+There are almost always going to be some fees at the beginning of a mortgage.
+These fees and their descriptions vary widely between mortgage lenders, but they’re “expected” and thereefore we’ll call them “open”.
+However there are sometimes a few charges – the “hidden” ones – you don’t expect.

 Bear in mind that not all lenders charge all of these fees, but many do.
 Here is our list of the fees you might have to pay before you even move in: